UBC-MDS/mathdistops/CONTRIBUTING.md

 Review the GitHub issues labeled as "bug" and "help wanted."
 These are available for anyone interested in addressing and implementing solutions.

+### Implementing Features

+Browse the GitHub issues related to features.
+Any item labeled as "enhancement" and "help wanted" is available for implementation by anyone interested.